-The 2024 budget assumes an EAHCP ending reserve balance of \$10.3 million.
-The EAA's goal has been to maintain a minimum EAHCP ending reserve balance sufficient to help absorb costs associated with the potential triggering of ASR and VISPO springflow protection measures during historic drought years, more specifically to cover up to four VISPO trigger events over the 15-year term of the EAHCP (through March 2028).
-With the triggering of VISPO forbearance in 2024, three such events have been funded since 2013 thus far.
-The projected fund reserve balance shown therefore is sufficient to cover at least one additional VISPO trigger event beyond 2024, if necessary, effectively ensuring coverage of four (4) VISPO events, as projected.
-The occurrence of a fourth VISPO event, however, could necessitate future increases to, or management of, the EAHCP AMF rate to ensure continued coverage through the remainder of the current EAHCP term.
+The 2025 budget shows an EAHCP ending reserve balance of \$4.7 million.
+The EAA's goal has been to maintain a minimum EAHCP ending reserve balance sufficient to help absorb costs associated with the potential triggering of ASR and VISPO springflow protection measures during historic drought years, more specifically to cover up to four (4) VISPO trigger events over the term of the EAHCP.
+The 2025 VISPO triggering event for forbearance represents the fourth VISPO trigger during the current ITP term.
+Future triggering events, however, could necessitate further increases to the EAHCP Fund AMF rate to ensure continued coverage through the remainder of the current EAHCP term, which concludes in March 2028.
+As previously mentioned, the setting of AMF rates, by programmatic area, considers reserve balances to offset the need to sharply increase the overall AMF rate in any given fiscal calendar year.